Navneet-Suresh/Navneet-Suresh.github.io/_posts/2017-09-30-How-to-install-Synergy-and-configure-it.markdown

 ## Troubleshooting steps.

 - Make sure the name of the desktop matches the screen name in server configuration
-- If you want to make it a startup app then you can create a startup script with help of startup manager on Ubuntu and You can do the same on Windows.
+- If you want to make it a start-up app then you can create a startup script with help of startup manager on Ubuntu and You can do the same on Windows.

 ## Sources: